WHCU

-WHCU (870 AM) is a commercial radio station in Ithaca, New York, that programs a news/talk [radio format.
-It's one of the oldest stations in Central New York, originally a service of Cornell University.
-It's been owned by Saga Communications, operating as part of its Cayuga Radio Group, since 2005.
-Its studios and offices are on Hanshaw Road in Ithaca.
+WHCU (870 AM) is a commercial radio station licensed to Ithaca, New York, United States, that programs a talk format.
+Currently owned by Saga Communications, it is one of the oldest stations in Central New York and originally was an extension of Cornell University.
+WHCU's studios are located on Hanshaw Road in Ithaca.

 By day, WHCU is powered at 5,000 watts non-directional.
 At night, to protect other stations on 870 AM, a clear channel frequency, WHCU reduces power to 1,000 watts using a directional antenna.
 The station's daytime transmitter is off Mount Pleasant Road in Etna, while its nighttime three-tower array is off Protts Hill Road in Newfield Hamlet.
 Programming is simulcast on 175-watt FM translator W249DW at 97.7 MHz.

-Programming and hosts

-Since 2005, WHCU has had a conservative talk format.
-Weekday mornings begin with Ithaca's Morning News with Joe Salzone, followed by nationally syndicated talk programs: Our American Stories with Lee Habeeb, The Sean Hannity Show, The Mark Levin Show, CBS Eye on the World with John Batchelor, Coast to Coast AM with George Noory, This Morning, America's First News with Gordon Deal and Markely, Van Camp & Robbins.

-On weekends, shows on money, health, gardening, home repair, technology and the law are heard.
-They include The Kim Komando Show, Bill Handel on the Law, Rich DeMuro on Tech, At Home with Gary Sullivan, The CBS News Weekend Roundup, The Larry Kudlow Show, The Lars Larson Show, Things Green with Nick Federoff, The Garden Club with Patrick Parent and Eye on Travel with Peter Greenberg.
-The station is a network affiliate of CBS News Radio and carries top of the hour news coverage, as well as one-minute bottom-of-the-hour news updates during its live, local programming.
-It is also the flagship of Cornell University Big Red football, hockey and men's lacrosse broadcasts.